buyfromau/website/README.md

-## Welcome to Buy From Australia website (buyfromau.com)
+## Welcome to Buy From Australia website

-“We’re working hard to make this website available soon.
+We’re working hard to make this website available soon.
 You will then find a new design and our new collection!

-Until then bear with us.”
+Until then please bear with us.